 Use products that are in sync with how a blemish wants to heal

 I created this best-selling Zit Care Kit which gives you all the tools along with the best spot treatments so you’re using the right products during the right phase of the life cycle of a blemish.
-The kit also includes my step-by-step instructions on exactly what to do the moment a breakout appears.
+The kit also includes step-by-step instructions on exactly what to do the moment a breakout appears.
 The end result is your blemishes will go away faster with less scarring.
 A big win!
 I also like the idea of the pimple patches (also known as hydrocolloid patches) that a lot of brands have come out with.
 I haven’t personally tried one but it’s a gentler approach for treating breakouts, than the traditional dry-it-out strategy.

 Don’t overlook how your actions are impacting the aftermath of a blemish